bjornedstrom/diph/README.md

 The file is encrypted with a random key that is PBKDF2-protected in the top of the cipher text.

+### Specification

+It is recommended that you read the specification.
+See the `doc` directory.

 ## Weaknesses

 diph has the following weaknesses, that may or may not be acceptable